cmgriffing/will-it-blend/README.md

 ## Sponsorship

-If you found this tool useful, I would greatly appreciate you sponsoring me on GitHub to fuel even more fun ideas like this.
+If you found this tool useful, I would greatly appreciate a sponsorship on GitHub to fuel even more fun ideas like this.

 My sponsorship page can be found here: [https://github.com/sponsors/cmgriffing](https://github.com/sponsors/cmgriffing)